+It's important to remember to bring enough of your medicines.
 Also, check with your insurance company about coverage.
 Medicare covers 80% of dialysis treatments in the United States.
 But in most cases, it does not cover dialysis treatments outside the United States.
 When planning a trip:

 If you are on hemodialysis: You should make plans with a dialysis clinic in the area you wish to visit at least six to eight weeks in advance.
 You may need to plan even further in advance during popular tourist seasons.
 This is because some dialysis clinics may be full and less able to take in unscheduled patients.

-Many dialysis centers have a staff member who can help arrange treatments for you while you are away from home or help you make your own arrangements.
+You can find information about dialysis centers in the U.S. at www.dialysisfacilitycompare. gov. Many dialysis centers have a staff member who can arrange for dialysis treatments away from home, or help you make your own arrangements.

-- If you are on peritoneal dialysis: You will need to make plans for back-up medical care if you are going to be out of town for any length of time.
-Your nurse or healthcare professional can give you a referral to a peritoneal dialysis program in the area you are visiting and make sure the right records are sent ahead of your visit. - If you are on a transplant waiting list: Tell the staff how they can reach you at all times.
-If you are traveling somewhere you cannot be reached, you should change your status to "on hold" until you return.
+If you are on peritoneal dialvsis: You will need to make plans for back-up medical care if you are going to be out of town for any length of time.
+Your nurse or doctor can give you a referral to a peritoneal dialysis program in the area you wish to visit, and make sure the right records are sent.

+If you are on a transplant waiting list: Tell the staff how they can reach you at all times.
+If you are traveling somewhere you cannot be reached, you can change your status to "on hold" until you return.